Sun protection must-dos for tradies

 I bet you never thought about the sun protection when you filled out your latest risk assessment did you?

-But the truth is, that outdoor workers receive 5 to 10 times the amount of UV compared to indoor workers.
+But the truth is, outdoor workers receive five to 10 times the amount of UV compared to indoor workers.
 The majority of skin cancers are caused by the suns UV radiation, so obviously those who work outdoors are at a significantly higher risk!

 So tradies, if you’re working in the sun, protection should be an essential part of WHS.